igrigorik/http-client-hints/draft.md

 Above example indicates that the cache key should be based on the DPR header.

 ~~~
-  Vary: DPR, Resource-Width, MD
+  Vary: DPR, Width, MD
 ~~~

-Above example indicates that the cache key should be based on the DPR, Resource-Width, and MD headers.
+Above example indicates that the cache key should be based on the DPR, Width, and MD headers.

 Client Hints MAY be combined with Key ({{I-D.fielding-http-key}}) to enable fine-grained control of the cache key for improved cache efficiency.
 For example, the server MAY return the following set of instructions: